 What Happens at the Doctor's Office?

 If you’re reading this, you’ve probably already been diagnosed with juvenile arthritis.
-Now, you’ll need to see your doctor regularly, so he or she can properly treat the disease.
-You might continue seeing your pediatrician, or you may start seeing a specialist.
-Pediatric rheumatologists specialize in treating young people with arthritis and other similar diseases.
+Now, you’ll see your doctor regularly, so he or she can keep your treatment on track.
+The doctor you see could be your regular pediatrician or you may start seeing a pediatric rheumatologist, who specializes in treating young people with arthritis and similar diseases.

-Each visit will usually include questions, a thorough physical exam and possibly, some additional special tests.
-For those tests, you’ll probably visit a laboratory or a hospital.
+Each visit with your doctor will usually include questions, a thorough physical exam and possibly, some additional special tests.
+Here’s what to expect.

-- Your doctor will want to know all about your symptoms since he or she last saw you.
-Have you had a flare?
-Are you feeling fatigued?
-Do any joints bother you that didn’t before?
+- How are you feeling?
+Your doctor will want to know all about your symptoms since he or she last saw you.

-- Your doctor will move your joints to check passive range of motion, or how far your joints can be moved when relaxed.
+- move your joints to check passive range of motion, or how far your joints can be moved when relaxed.

-- Your doctor will check your body for other symptoms of juvenile arthritis, including nodules and rashes, and examine your eyes, too.
+- check your body for other symptoms of juvenile arthritis, including nodules under the skin and rashes.

 - Imaging tests let doctors see whether juvenile arthritis is causing long-term damage to your joints and bones.
 Bone scans, ultrasounds, X-rays and MRIs are all examples of imaging tests.
-For these tests, you may need to lie on a table or inside a big tubelike machine.
-Sometimes an injection can help patients remain calm and stay still, but for the most part these tests do not hurt.
-They are noninvasive, which means they take place outside your body.
+They sometimes require an injection beforehand, but otherwise, they do not hurt.